chavon13/Weather/README.md

 - HTML
 - API's
 - Unsplashed.com
-- Git commands to push, pull, merge and save
+- Git commands to push, pull, merge and track the work

 #This project was created with the languages listed above.